 What is OTT platform?
-At its core, over the type media (commonly referred to by the OTT abbreviation for short) refers to film and television content that is delivered to users not through a traditional cable provider, but in a streaming capacity over the Internet.
+At its core, over the top media (commonly referred to by the OTT abbreviation for short) refers to film and television content that is delivered to users not through a traditional cable provider, but in a streaming capacity over the Internet.
 The OTT definition refers to those services themselves, with Hulu and HBO Max being just a few prominent examples.

 The over the top meaning involves a trend aimed at those people who are traditionally referred to as “cord-cutters.”
 These are the people who no longer want to deal with expensive cable bundles that are filled with channels they never watch.
 Instead, these people want to pay only for the content they are truly interested in.
 Over the top media services have emerged in the last decade as a viable way to accomplish precisely that.